All our books

 How does a newsroom, made up of young journalists, find itself in a war zone overnight?
 How do you do your job as a correspondent when the conflict is literally on your doorstep?

 Using their skills from reporting on business, entertainment, and geopolitics, members of The Kyiv Independent’s editorial staff make the choice to stay and report on the reality of the Russian invasion and the Ukrainian Resistance.
-Combining articles published during the conflict with personal accounts, they give us an unprecedented inside look at the reality of the Russian invasion and its consequences.

 More